AceVFI: A Comprehensive Survey of Advances in Video Frame Interpolation: Methodology

-\textbf{Modeling non-linear motion.} Many early methods assume linear motion and brightness constancy~\cite{liu2017DVF, jiang2018super, niklaus2018context, bao2019memc, bao2019depth, liu2019cyclicgen, xu2019quadratic, yuan2019zoom, xue2019TOFlow, park2020bmbc, niklaus2020softmax, jin2023unified}, meaning that objects move along a straight trajectories at constant speed, and pixel intensities remain unchanged.
-However, these assumptions often fail under real-world scenarios.
+\textbf{Modeling non-linear motion.} Many early methods~\cite{liu2017DVF, jiang2018super, niklaus2018context, bao2019memc, bao2019depth, liu2019cyclicgen, yuan2019zoom, xue2019TOFlow, park2020bmbc, niklaus2020softmax, jin2023unified} assume linear motion and brightness constancy, meaning that objects move along a straight trajectories at constant speed, and pixel intensities remain unchanged.
+However, these assumptions often fail under real-world scenarios involving acceleration, occlusion, or dynamic lighting.
 Quadratic~\cite{xu2019quadratic, liu2020enhanced, zhang2020video, hu2024iqvfi} or cubic~\cite{chi2020all} motion modeling has been proposed to account for acceleration.
 QVI~\cite{xu2019quadratic} and EQVI~\cite{liu2020enhanced} estimate acceleration-aware flows utilizing four input frames.
-While recent works~\cite{seo2024bim, zhong2024clearer} further explore \emph{velocity ambiguity}~\cite{zhong2024clearer}, which refers to the ill-posed nature of intermediate motion inference where multiple trajectories yield the same intermediate position, especially under occlusion or acceleration.
-BimVFI~\cite{seo2024bim} and Zhong \emph{et al}~\cite{zhong2024clearer} introduce bidirectional motion fields and time-aware reasoning mechanisms to disambiguate such cases, enabling robust interpolation under occlusion, acceleration, and non-linear motion.
+While recent works~\cite{seo2024bim, zhong2024clearer} further explore \textit{velocity ambiguity}~\cite{zhong2024clearer}, which refers to the ill-posed nature of intermediate motion inference where multiple trajectories yield the same intermediate position, especially under occlusion or acceleration.
+BiM-VFI~\cite{seo2024bim} and Zhong \textit{et al}~\cite{zhong2024clearer} introduce bidirectional motion fields and time-aware reasoning mechanisms to disambiguate such cases, enabling robust interpolation under occlusion, acceleration, and non-linear motion.